bacongravy/macinbox/README.md

 * [VMware Fusion Pro 10.1.5](http://www.vmware.com/products/fusion.html)
 * [Vagrant VMware Desktop Provider 2.0.1](https://www.vagrantup.com/vmware/)

-**NOTE:** VMware Fusion Pro 11 is not yet supported for box creation; see [issue #12](https://github.com/bacongravy/macinbox/issues/12) for more information.
-As a workaround you can install `qemu-img` and pass the `--use-qemu` option.

 #### Parallels Desktop

 To create and boot a box in the 'parallels' format you will need: